k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: invoking Shadowblade to cause fear could scare monsters it shouldn't
 - Fix: oilskin sacks/cloaks spawning with materials other than cloth
 - Fix: vampshifted Vlad in bones
+- Fix: separate monster from player when determining number of objects in inventory to cancel